Gitpabora/END2/END2/S2/README.md

 - 'a_o1' is dependent on 'o1'.
 - 'o1' is dependent on 'w5'.

-So based on chain rule we get equation 13.We can breakup equation 13 into three parts and find the partial derivative for each part as given by equation 14 , 15 , 16.

-Similarly we can find the partial derivative of E_total w.r.t
+##Similarly getting the  partial derivative of E_total w.r.t  Weight  W6 ,  W7 and  W8

-- weight 6
-- weight 7
-- weight 8

-The result is shown below

 ![adjust weight 5 6 7 8](images/w_5_6_7_8.png)

-##### Now we need to pause and think , how to find the partial derivative of E_total w.r.t 'w1'.There are two routes in the network
+##### Now  finding the partial derivative of E_total w.r.t 'w1'.There are two routes in the network

 ![path to weight 1](images/p_w1.png)